***Get a FREE 30-DAY Les Mills On Demand trial with my link HERE***

 –Can sometimes feel a little too corporate and scripted.
 Instead of feeling like you’re working out with a friend who you know a little bit, the coaching feels less personal and more polished.
 The instructor is teaching a class and often not looking into the camera talking to you.
 Sometimes the instructor banter can seem forced and cheesy.

-–Some of the classes require equipment (like BODYPUMP) and that can be an added expense.
+–Some of the classes require equipment (like BODYPUMP) and that can be an added expense, especially if you buy the Les Mills equipment new.
+But it is super high quality and worth the investment.

 Hope you enjoyed my Les Mills On Demand review.
-Are you a subscriber?
+Are you an app subscriber?
 What are your favorite classes to take?
-If not, sign up for the 14-day free trial and you’ll never look back!
+If not, sign up for the 30-day free trial and you’ll never look back!